aelkholy/one-shot/README.md

 https://dl.dropboxusercontent.com/u/5961057/ESZSL_v0.1.zip

 # Note

-I borrowed from the idea in https://github.com/MLWave/extremely-simple-one-shot-learning by using 2 components from PCA and LLA (Locally Linear Embedding) as features.
+I borrowed from the idea in https://github.com/MLWave/extremely-simple-one-shot-learning by using 2 components from PCA and LLA (Locally Linear Embedding) as features to classify the digits dataset from sklearn.
 Overall it uses the same exact approach as the paper to calculate V and W.